otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 one prekey per supported version of OTR which uses non-interactive communication.
 This is only relevant for OTRv4 and subsequent versions.

-#### Publishing and retrieving prekey messages from a prekey server
+#### Publishing and retrieving prekey emsembles from a prekey server

 Describing the details of interactions between OTRv4 clients and a Prekey Server are outside the scope of this specification.
-Implementers are expected to create their own policy dictating how often their clients upload Prekey messages to the prekey server.
+Implementers are expected to create their own policy dictating how often their clients upload Prekey ensembles to the prekey server.
 Nevertheless, clients are expected to upload User Profile and Prekey Profile when the old ones are expired.
 Thus, new user profiles and prekey profiles should be published to the untrusted Prekey Server before they expire to keep valid values for the Prekey Ensemble available.

-A User Profile and Prekey Profile should be published for every long-term public key that belongs to a user.
+A User Profile and Prekey Profile should be published for every long-term public key that belongs to a user for this device.
 This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 user profiles and 3 prekey profiles.
 Also, if Bob uploads two long term keys for OTRv4 and two long term keys for OTRvX (a future version of OTR) which also implements the non-interactive DAKE, Bob will upload 4 profiles respectively.

-#### Requesting prekey messages from a prekey server
+#### Requesting prekey ensembles from a Prekey Server

 When a client requests prekey ensembles from a Prekey Server, many prekey ensembles may be returned.
 For example, when Alice requests prekey ensembles for Bob, any of the following may happen:

-1. Alice receives two prekey ensembles for Bob because Bob uses two OTRv4 clients, one for his phone and one for his laptop (or the same client in different devices).
+1. Alice receives two prekey ensembles for Bob because Bob uses two OTRv4 clients, one for his phone and one for his laptop.
 Each client maintains their own set of prekey ensembles on the same Prekey Server.
 These two prekey ensembles will be different by instance tag (meaning there will be two user profiles, two prekey profiles and two prekey message with different instance tags).
 This scenario can, therefore, follow different paths:

-    1. The two prekey ensembles may have user profiles created with different long-term keys and two prekey profiles signed by those different keys respectevely.
+    1. The two prekey ensembles may have user profiles created with different long-term keys and two prekey profiles signed by those different keys respectively.
 At this point, if Alice trusts only one key, she may decide to send a message only to the client with the key she trusts.
 If Alice trusts both keys, she may decide to send a message to one or both.
 If Alice does not trust either key, she may decide not to send a message